 John A. Shafer bought this mistletoe at a market in Pittsburgh, Pennsylvania on Christmas Eve 1883.
 Sixteen years later, Shafer became the museum’s first botany curator.
 This mistletoe’s scientific name is Viscum album.

 Mistletoes refer to many species within the genus Viscum.
 Usually, mistletoes refer to a species native to Europe, Viscum album. (“Album” is Latin for white.)
 European mistletoe has a deep cultural history, dating back to ancient Greece.
 It remains a well-known holiday decoration today.

 Did you know that mistletoes are hemi-parasitic plants?
 They grow on the branches of trees like oaks, with special roots (called “haustorium”).
 These roots penetrate host trees to obtain water and nutrients.
 However, mistletoes don’t get all of their nutrients from their host plants.
 Hemi-parasitic plants like mistletoes make some of their own nutrients.
 They do this like other plants, through photosynthesis.

 How do mistletoes germinate high up on the branches of trees?
-They have evolved to produce berries which birds ingest, fly around, land on another branch, and poop a viable mistletoe seeds.
-Without the assistance of birds, the seeds would likely just fall to the ground.
+They have evolved to produce berries which birds like to eat.
+Birds then fly around, land on another branch, and poop viable mistletoe seeds.
+Without the help of birds, the seeds would likely just fall to the ground.

 Botanists at Carnegie Museum of Natural History share pieces of the herbarium’s historical hidden collection on the dates they were discovered or collected.
 Check back for more!